wsjdata/atlantia_election_results/README.md

 ## Data

 The dataset contains various fields related to the election process and the results.
-The field definitions below are your notes after speaking to an expert in the data.
+The field definitions below are your notes after speaking to an expert about Atlantian elections.

 ### Field Definitions